![]() |

 Nuclear energy underwent rapid development during the mid-20th century with the promise of cheap, clean, and virtually unlimited supply.
 Kansas has one nuclear power plant, the Wolf Creek Generating Station near Burlington in Coffey County.
 The station went online in 1985, and is licensed to operate until 2045.
 Its nameplate capacity was listed at 1268 MW in 2021 (EIA 2022).
 However, the allure of nuclear energy has faded with concerns about safety, mining, proliferation, and disposal of nuclear wastes (Aber et al. 2015).

 Solar-energy power plants have proliferated mainly in the sunny Southwest; whereas, wind energy has grown most in the eastern Rocky Mountains, Great Plains and Midwest regions.
 These trends likely will continue through the 2020s.
 Solar, wind, and natural gas will supply increasing shares of total electricity generated in the United States.
 Construction of new coal-fired or nuclear power plants seems unlikely for the foreseeable future.
-These shifts in energy sources are reflected likewise in large declines of carbon, sulfur, and nitrogen emissions into the atmosphere.
-Carbon dioxide, a principal greenhouse gas, fell by more than one-third in the most recent decade.

-Both companies expanded rapidly into international markets in the late 1990s and early 2000s.
-Siemens (a German company) acquired Bonus Energy in 2004, which was renamed as Siemens Wind Power.
+Siemens (a German company) acquired Bonus Energy in 2004.
 In the United States, Siemens opened a turbine-blade factory in Fort Madison, Iowa (2007) and a nacelle assembly plant in Hutchinson, Kansas (2010).
-Gamesa and Siemens merged in 2017 with headquarters in Spain.
-As of 2020, Siemens Gamesa Renewable Energy was the second-largest wind turbine company in the world.
-The top ten companies represent more than 75% of total world manufacturing.
+Gamesa and Siemens merged in 2017 to form Siemens Gamesa Renewable Energy (SGRE) with headquarters in Spain.

 The dirunal (24-hour) pattern of wind reflects daily heating from the Sun and cooling at night.
 Across the Great Plains of North America, for instance, wind is often nearly calm at sunrise and early morning.
 As the ground warms during the day, wind speed increases and typically reaches maximum velocity in the afternoon.
 As evening approaches, wind begins to lessen and may dissipate during the night.
 The peak interval for potential wind energy, thus, is during the hottest part of the day when electricity for air conditioning is most in demand during summer months.